NeoGeographyToolkit/StereoPipeline/docs/tools/point2las.rst

 This value is used as the cutoff threshold to remove outliers.

-If the option ``--use-tukey-outlier-removal`` is set, the outlier cutoff is computed simply as Q3 + 1.5*(Q3 - Q1).
+If the option ``--use-tukey-outlier-removal`` is set, the outlier cutoff is computed as Q3 + 1.5*(Q3 - Q1).
 :cite:`tukey1977exploratory`.
 This takes precedence over the earlier approach.

-Alternatively, the use can specify a custom outlier cutoff via ``--max-valid-triangulation-error``, when it will be used instead of any of the above.
+Alternatively, the user can specify a custom outlier cutoff via ``--max-valid-triangulation-error``, when it will be used instead of any of the above.

 If it is desired to not remove any outliers, the percentage in ``--remove-outliers-params`` can be set to 100.

-After the las file is saved, the number of outliers and their percentage from the total number of points are printed on the screen.
+After the LAS file is saved, the number of outliers and their percentage from the total number of points are printed on the screen.
 Generally, the outlier threshold should not be so restrictive that more than approximately 30% of the points are eliminated.